 PO1 Engineering Knowledge : Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialisation to the solution of complex engineering problems.
 PO2 Problem Analysis : Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
 PO3 Design/Development of Solutions : Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
 PO4 Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
 PO5 Modern Tool Usage : Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
-PO6 The Engineer and Society: Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.
-PO7 Environment and Sustainability : Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.
-PO12 Life-long Learning : Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.

-' ' 0 /
+• -

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

-CO1 3 3 3 2 2 1 3 1 1
+CO1 3 2 1 2 1 2

-CO2 3 3 3 2 2 1 3 1 1
+CO2 3 3 1 3 1 3

-CO3 3 3 3 2 2 1 3 1 1
+CO3 3 2 2 2 2 2

-CO4 3 3 3 3 3 1 3 1 1
+CO4 3 3 2 3 2 3

-CO5 3 2 3 3 3 1 1 1 3 2 1
+CO5 3 2 3 3 3 3

-Type Code Fundamentals of DBMS L-T-P Credits Marks OE BTCS-T-OE-040 Fulldamentals of DDMS 3-0-0 3 100
+Ty e Code Fundamentals of DBMS L-T-P Credits Marks 0 BTCS-T-OE-040 Fundamentals of Dbivis 3-0-0 3 100

-Objectives The objective of the course is to introduce the fundamental aspects involved in the design, implementation, and operation of relational database systems, learn & use data manipulation language, explore the details of transaction processing, concurrency control, and recovery techniques.
+Objectives The objective of the course is to introduce the fundamental aspects involved the design, implementation, and operation of relational database systems, let use data manipulation language, explore the details of transaction process concurrency control, and recovery techniques.
 Pre-Requisites Basic knowledge of data structures, algorithms, and proficiency in any programming language is required.
 Teaching Scheme Regular classroom lectures with use of ICT as and when required, sessions are planned to be interactive with focus on real-world examples.